clarkgrubb/home/README.rst

 ==================  =========  ==================================================================================
 subdirectory        os         description
 ==================  =========  ==================================================================================
-*AppData*           win        hidden; items pinned to the Start Menu are shortcuts at
+*AppData*           win        Hidden; items pinned to the Start Menu are shortcuts at
                                ``AppData/Roaming/Microsoft/Internet Explorer/Quick Launch/User Pinned/StartMenu``
-*Application Data*  win        hidden; just a link to ``~\AppData\Roaming``?
+*Application Data*  win        Hidden; just a link to ``~\AppData\Roaming``?
-Desktop             all        files here appear as icons on the desktop Documents           all        some applications keep their files here; including ``~/Documents/Eclipse``
+Desktop             all        Files here appear as icons on the desktop.
+Documents           all        Some applications keep their files here; including ``~/Documents/Eclipse``
                                and ``~/Documents/Notebooks`` for iPython;
-                               editor files go in ``~/Dropbox/Documents`` Downloads           all        browsers should be configured to download files here; it is generally Dropbox             host       Articles, Documents, Elements, Pictures Favorites           win        browser bookmarks; probably not used by Firefox or Chrome Library             mac        scripts run by Fastscripts must be in ~/Library/Scripts Links               win        the Favorites section of the Explorer sidebar *Local Settings*    win        hidden; just a link to ``~\AppData\Local``?
+                               editor files go in ``~/Dropbox/Documents`` Downloads           all        Configure browsers to download files here without asking.
+Dropbox             host       Articles, Documents, Elements, Pictures Favorites           win        Browser bookmarks; probably not used by Firefox or Chrome.
+Library             mac        Put AppleScript in ``~/Library/Scripts``.
+Links               win        The Favorites section of the Explorer sidebar.
+*Local Settings*    win        Hidden; just a link to ``~\AppData\Local``?
-Movies              mac        stream video and keep this empty Music               all        iTunes and Amazon Cloud Player *NetHood*           win        hidden
+Movies              mac        Stream video and keep this empty.
+Music               all        E.g. iTunes and Amazon Cloud Player.
+*NetHood*           win        Hidden
-Pictures            all        Omnigraffle and image editor files; PDFs created by R Public              all        a directory to make available on the local network *PrintHood*         win        hidden
+Pictures            all        Omnigraffle and image editor files; PDFs created by R.
+Public              all        A directory to make available on the local network.
+*PrintHood*         win        Hidden
-Recent              win        hidden; full of Windows Shell shortcuts (``.lnk`` suffix).
+Recent              win        Hidden; full of Windows Shell shortcuts (``.lnk`` suffix).
 Implements
                                the ``Recent Places`` folder.
-Saved Games         win        Minesweeper and Solitaire store games in ``~\Saved Games\Microsoft Games`` *SendTo*            win        hidden
+Saved Games         win        Minesweeper and Solitaire store games in ``~\Saved Games\Microsoft Games`` *SendTo*            win        Hidden
 Searches            win        If in Windows Search you click on ``See more results``, you'll get a window
                                of results.
 The window has a ``Save search`` option which will create an XML file in this directory.
-Start Menu          win        hidden; ``~\Start Menu\Programs`` is one way to add programs to the
+Start Menu          win        Hidden; ``~\Start Menu\Programs`` is one way to add programs to the
                                ``All Programs`` section of the Start Menu; put a shortcut in ``~\Start Menu\Programs\Startup``
                                to launch an application at login.
-Templates           win/linux  if you create a template in Word it will be stored here Videos              win/linux  stream video and keep this empty
+Templates           win/linux  If you create a template in Word it will be stored here.
+Videos              win/linux  Stream video and keep this empty.
 ==================  =========  ==================================================================================

 **personal home subdirectories:**